The ride entry is available > here <

 10 riders finished, for a 77% completion rate

 Mentors: The Tevis trail is amazingly beautiful from mile 1 to 100!
 But it is also relentlessly challenging.
 Pre-riding the trail greatly increases your enjoyment and chances of finishing.
 After completing the Educational Ride you will have seen the toughest 50+ miles.
 You will ride with an experienced Tevis finisher who will share ways to successfully navigate the canyons Day 1.
 On Day 2 they will share ways of confidently riding the narrow cliffy trail below Foresthill.
 We will make every effort to accommodate fitness and experience levels.
-You will be paired with your mentor on Friday afternoon.
+You will be paired with your mentor on Friday afternoon and we purposely keep the entries low (40) so the mentor-to-entrant ratio is 1 mentor per 2-3 riders.

 We purposely keep the entries low (40) so the mentor to entrant ratio is 1 mentor per 2-3 riders.